 The Company leases its office space in Vancouver British Columbia Canada, and the office space and warehouse space in Ouray Colorado USA.

-On adoption of IFRS 16, the Company recognized lease liabilities.
-The term of the leases is for three years with an option to renew.
+The Vancouver lease is for three years with an option to renew expiring March 31, 2022.
+The Ouray lease is for three years with an option to renew expiring December 31, 2021.